mazabdul7/msc_attention_project/README.md

 # Attentional Mechanisms for Convolutional Neural Networks - MSc Project
-supporting repo for experiments and mechanisms developed... report will be tagged once marked
+supporting repo for experiments and mechanisms developed... thesis will be tagged once marked